pseudoankit/pseudoankit/README.md

 - <a href="https://github.com/pseudoankit/coachmark">Compose Coachmark Library</a> :- A jetpack compose library to create seamless onboarding experience to end users

 - <a href="https://github.com/pseudoankit/RatingBarCompose">RatingBar Library</a> :- A jetpack compose library to create rating bar

-- <a href="https://github.com/pseudoankit/ComposeFontAwesomeLibrary">Compose Fontawesome Library</a> :- A compose library to use fontawesome icons as simple icon

-- <a href="https://github.com/pseudoankit/compose-swipe">Compose Swipe</a> :- A compose library to create a horizontal draggable view

-- <a href="https://github.com/pseudoankit/vistablePatternRecyclerView">Demo to use visitable pattern with recycler view</a>

 <h3 align="left">Medium Article Highlights</h3>